 Why a contract instead of just hits

 A bare hit list looks the same whether retrieval found everything relevant or got blocked by a scope.
 An honest agent needs to know the difference.
-The contract makes it explicit:
+The contract makes it explicit:- What did you ask for?

 - What did Repo retrieve?